 Not just that, but the 5200, like other Vitamix models, excels at blending leafy greens.
 No more weird, icky bits of kale in your smoothie – with the 5200, you can enjoy Planet Smoothie kind of drinks at home.

-The only thing we didn’t like about the stainless steel blades was that you can’t exactly remove them.
+The only thing we didn’t like about the stainless steel blades was that you couldn’t exactly remove them.
 Since they’re fixed, it can be difficult and, frankly, a bit dangerous to wash the container with your hands.

 There are two switches and a variable speed control dial on the base unit, and that’s about it.